Onrust Island: Health

 Pulau Onrust had one massive drawback: It was one of the most unhealthy places in the archipelago.
 The fevers that decimated the crews of the ships that were in repair, were just as mortal to the local inhabitants.
-There was a time that being send to Onrust was like a death penalty.
-By 1680 the tiny population of the island had three doctors.
+There was a time that being sent to Onrust was like a death penalty.
+By 1680, the tiny population of the island had three doctors.
 At other times the health conditions of the island were more than sufficient.

-By the 1860s many improvements to the island, and the implementation of hygiene measures created the hope that the worst was over.
+By the 1860s, many improvements to the island, and the implementation of hygiene measures created the hope that the worst was over.
 The local hospital that treated the fevers also drastically reduced the mortality that had previously been heightened by transporting the sick to the mainland.
-Furthermore one thought that the general health of people was better, making it more likely that people survived the fever.
+Furthermore, one thought that the general health of people was better, making it more likely that people survived the fever.

 The diseases that killed called so many European and other inhabitants of the island were generally blamed on the swamps emitting bad air.
-Indeed the word malaria translates as mal (bad) aria (air).
-Up till about 1880 nobody knew that the mosquitos that were so abundant in swamps transferred malaria to humans.
+Indeed, the word malaria translates as mal (bad) aria (air).
+Until about 1880, nobody knew that the mosquitos that were so abundant in swamps transferred malaria to humans.
 People did know that when swamps were turned into agricultural land malaria became less prevalent.
 Some thought that the coral at Onrust emitted bad airs that were even worse than those coming from the marshes near Batavia.
 They did arrive at the same conclusions, that when the coral was dried out, or covered by a thick layer of humus, like at Amsterdam Island, the disease became less prevalent.

-A gradual but not perceived disappearance of the swamps at Onrust was probably responsible for the improved health situation.
+A gradual but unnoticed disappearance of the swamps at Onrust was probably responsible for the improved health situation.
 From the 1650s the base became bigger, leaving less room for the swamps.
-Furthermore nature reduced the surface of the island on the north side generally reducing the swamps on the northern and western side of the island.
-In the early twentieth century malaria on the island was stamped out by filling up all pools and other instances of water on the island.
+Furthermore, nature reduced the surface of the island on the north side generally reducing the swamps on the northern and western side of the island.
+In the early twentieth century, malaria on the island was stamped out by filling up all pools and other bodies of water on the island.